Yoast/developer/docs/standards/setting-up-integration-tests-for-the-plugins.md

 ---
 id: setting-up-integration-tests-for-the-plugins
-title: Setting up integration tests for the plugins
+title: Standards - Setting up integration tests for the plugins
+sidebar_label: Setting up integration tests
 custom_edit_url: https://github.com/Yoast/developer-docs/edit/master/docs/standards/setting-up-integration-tests-for-the-plugins.md
 description: When running integration tests we have to set up some WordPress Docker containers.
 This allows us to test against WordPress, which is the 'integration' part.
 ---